LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 ### 3. Design of The Virtual RTU

 This section describes the design of the Python-based Virtual Building Controller (RTU) using a central building HVAC automation system as a representative example.
-The objective is to demonstrate how a software-defined HVAC RTU can monitor simulated physical devices, process I/O signals, execute control logic, and integrate seamlessly with both **Level 0 field devices** and **Level 2 SCADA/HMI applications** through the **ISO 16484-5 BACnet protocol**.
+The objective is to demonstrate how a software-defined HVAC controller RTU can monitor simulated physical devices, process I/O signals, execute control logic, and integrate seamlessly with both Level 0 field devices and Level 2 SCADA/HMI applications through the ISO 16484-5 BACnet protocol.

 As illustrated in the system workflow diagram below, the virtual RTU architecture is organized into three primary OT layers: